 That assumes the jobs could, in fact, return to the United States.
 Many foreign employees are hired to help with local marketing, contacts, and language.
 It also assumes the unemployed here have the skills needed for those positions.
 Would American workers be willing to accept the low wages paid to foreign employees?
 If not, American consumers would be forced to pay higher prices.

 Donald Trump said he would bring jobs back during the 2016 presidential campaign.
-To do this, he would renegotiate NAFTA.
-He also threatened to impose tariffs on imports from Mexico and China.
-That would raise the prices of products made in those countries.
+To do this, he renegotiated NAFTA.
+He imposed tariffs on imports from Mexico and China.
+That started a trade war and raised the prices imports from those countries.
 That benefits companies that make all their products in America.
 Without tariffs, it can be difficult for American-made goods to compete with cheaper foreign goods.

 Imposing laws to artificially restrict job outsourcing could make U.S. companies less competitive.
 If they are forced to hire expensive U.S. workers, they would raise prices and increase costs for consumers.